Father · Son · Holy Spirit

 +

 DAY 1Pray the Lord's Prayer slowly, pausing on each phrase for 2 minutes of spontaneous prayer in your own words.
-Time how long 6 phrases takes when you really engage.
-Did it surprise you?
+Did it surprise you how long that takes when you fully engage?

 DAY 2Adoration-only prayer: spend 15 minutes declaring who God is with no requests.
 Use Psalm 145 as a guide.
-This will feel strange at first — stay with it.
+This will feel strange — stay with it.

 DAY 5–7Contemplative practice: Three days of 10-minute listening prayer.
 Sit quietly, hold one short Scripture phrase, and attend.
-Journal what arises — peace, conviction, a word, an image, nothing.
-All are valid data.
+Journal what arises.
+Peace, conviction, nothing — all are valid.

 WEEK 7Worship as a Lifestyle — Beyond Sunday Morning